chisel/argumental/README.md

 Several examples with different project setup and API usage are included in the [examples directory](./examples).
 These examples demonstrate Argumental's full potential in creating flexible and modular CLI apps while writing less code.

+Another example is [Secret Vault](https://github.com/ramtinsoltani/secretvault).
+A credentials manager on the terminal created using Argumental.

 # Tests

 Run the unit tests built with Mocha and Chai: